 More recently, a 2015 study also showed that for the treatment of liver cancer, BCAA supplements help reduce the amount of water retention in the body leading to a 7% reduction of the risk of premature death (39).

-Studies support that taking supplements with whole protein can be more beneficial.
-Taking the whole protein source, as opposed to isolated amino acids, can improve absorption because large doses of individual amino acids can outcompete other amino acids for absorption, resulting in better muscle growth (40).
+1. BCAA supplements are not as beneficial as whole proteins.
+Taking the whole protein source, as opposed to isolated amino acids, can improve absorption because large doses of individual amino acids can outcompete other amino acids for absorption, resulting in better muscle growth (43).

 It seems as if BCAA supplementation may only provide benefits if you’re not consuming adequate protein through your diet.

-Plus, there’s a rare congenital disorder known as maple syrup urine disease (MSUD) where subjects should limit their intake of BCAA’s because the body cannot process BCAA;s effectively (46).
+3. BCAA supplements are not recommended for those with ALS.
+Those suffering from ALS should not take BCAA’s.
+Plus, there’s a rare congenital disorder known as maple syrup urine disease (MSUD) where subjects should limit their intake of BCAA’s because the body cannot process BCAAs effectively (46).